-Vipassana meditation isn't only popular with Indians.
-Many travelers like to take time out to study Vipassana in India.
-This style of meditation is derived from Theravada Buddhism, although the course is free of religious teachings.
-The introductory Vipassana meditation course is a 10 day silent residential program that focuses on observing the breath and bodily sensations.
+Vipassana was reintroduced into India in the 1970s by S.N.Goenka, a retired industrialist who was born in Myanmar but had Indian heritage.
+The Vipassana meditation course is a 10-day silent residential program that focuses on observing the breath and bodily sensations.
 Days begin at 4.30 a.m., so it's not for the faint of heart.
-However, the course, food and accommodation are all free of charge.
+However, the course, food and accommodations are all free of charge.